agilworld/reactjs-redux-form-builder-indexedDB-dexie/README.md

 ## Clone & Install

 clone this repo from your favourite terminal or VSC then type `npm install`. run this code by `yarn start` or `npm run start`.
-Build this code by `yarn production` or `npm run production`
+Build this code by `yarn build` or `npm run build`

 ## Contributor :
 agil.rahadi@gmail.com a.k.a https://linkedin.com/in/dianafrial